mohamed-esam/tasklog/README.md

 ## Features

-- 🎯 **Interactive Task Selection**: List your in-progress tasks or search for any task
+- 🎯 **Interactive Task Selection**: List your in-progress tasks (configurable statuses) or search for any task
 - 🔍 **Project Filtering**: Optionally filter tasks to a specific Jira project
 - ⏱️ **Flexible Time Entry**: Support for multiple time formats (2h 30m, 2.5h, 150m)
 - 🏷️ **Label Management**: Configure and use labels for categorizing work